 Student ID cards provides information on this resource.

 - Desktop computing services

-Depending on which School and laboratory you are working in you may also have access to additional desktop computing facilities, which may require local logins and passwords.
-Ask your supervisor or School Office about what facilities are available and how you can get access to them.
+Depending on which building and laboratory you are working in you may also have access to additional desktop computing facilities, which may require local logins and passwords.
+Ask your supervisor or the College Office about what facilities are available and how you can get access to them.
 Note that use of such facilities is subject to the requirements of the University's Acceptable Use of Information and Communication Technology (ICT) Resources.

 - Out of office hours access to buildings

 Outside regular office hours (usually 8:15am to 5:15pm on normal business days), external doors to University buildings are secured by a computer controlled security system.

 To get after-hours access to buildings, you will need to complete an access request form at your College Office.
 In doing so note your access number is the number beginning 25-#### printed on the back of your student card.
 If the access request is approved you will be able to gain access to selected buildings/corridors by scanning your student card past card readers at appropriate entry points.

 Access to individual rooms within a building (such as an office or lab) is generally by key issued from your College Office and there may be conditions attached to its use.

 Details about delivery times and places for incoming postal mail is available from your College Office.

 This University level Research Higher Degree Professional Development Program is available to our RHD candidates.